mythril-forge/homebrew-spells/spells/level-3/erupting-earth.md

 ---

 ## Description
 Choose a point you can see on the ground within range.
-A fountain of churned earth and stone erupts in a 20-foot cube centered on that point.
+A fountain of churned earth and stone erupts in a 15-foot-radius cylinder that is 60-feet tall centered on that point.
 Each creature in that area must make a Dexterity saving throw.
-A creature takes `3d12` bludgeoning damage on a failed save, or half as much damage on a successful one.
+A creature takes `3d12` bludgeoning damage and falls **prone** on a failed save, or half as much damage on a successful one and doesn't fall **prone**.
 Additionally, the ground in that area becomes difficult terrain until cleared.
-Each 5-foot-square portion of the area requires at least 1 minute to clear by hand.

 ## At Higher Levels
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by `1d12` for each slot level above 3rd.